You are currently viewing Skilled Worker Visa 2024

 If you got your certificate of sponsorship on or after 24 November 2016

-If you apply to extend before 1 December 2026, you will still need to meet the new salary requirements, but your salary may also include allowances, such as London weighting.
+If you apply to extend before 1 December 2026, you will still need to meet the lower salary requirements, but your salary may also include allowances, such as London weighting.
 Any allowances must be guaranteed for the length of your stay.

 Jobs with different going rates

-2311 Higher education teaching professionals £33,000 (£15.87 per hour) £29,700 (14.28 per hour) £26,400 (£12.69 per hour) £23,100 (£11.11 per hour)
+2311 Higher education teaching professionals2311 Higher education teaching professionals£33,000 (£15.87 per hour)£29,700 (14.28 per hour)£26,400 (£12.69 per hour)£24,750 (£11.90 per hour)

 If you’ve changed job or employer